Clan Rising

 The 1990s and 2000s rolled out the Foster house style across nearly every European and Asian capital and most of the major American ones.
 The reconstruction of the Reichstag in Berlin (completed 1999) glazed the burnt-out shell of the old parliament and crowned it with a cone-shaped viewing dome that became the symbol of reunified German democracy.
 The Millennium Bridge across the Thames (2000) lay flat between St Paul's and the Tate Modern in the most quietly engineered footbridge in the country.
 30 St Mary Axe at the City of London (2004), known by everyone as the Gherkin, gave the post-financial-crisis skyline the form a generation of children would draw.
 The Wembley arch (2007), the new Hearst Tower in Manhattan (2006), the Apple Park headquarters at Cupertino (2017) and the Bloomberg London headquarters (2017) put the practice on the masthead of late-twentieth and early twenty-first century commercial-civic architecture.

-Wendy Foster died of cancer in 1989.
-He was knighted in 1990 and raised to the peerage as Baron Foster of Thames Bank in 1999, the same year he was awarded the Pritzker Prize.
-He has been married four times, has six children, and lives between Madrid and Switzerland in his late eighties; the practice he founded as Foster Associates is now Foster + Partners, employs about a thousand people across twelve offices, and is the largest British architectural practice in the country's history.
-The Foster name in its dominant English form descends from the office of forester and rolls up the metathesis variants Forster and Forrester underneath it; the Reddish childhood and the Manchester Town Hall office boy are why the Foster catalogue today carries an architect alongside the Gospel-trained novelist E. M. Forster in the same surname's reach.
+He was knighted in 1990 and raised to the peerage as Baron Foster of Thames Bank in 1999, the same year he was awarded the Pritzker Prize, architecture's highest honour.
+The practice he founded as Foster Associates is now Foster + Partners, employs about a thousand people across twelve offices, and is the largest British architectural practice in the country's history.
+The Foster name in its dominant English form descends from the office of forester and gathers the variants Forster and Forrester beneath it; the Reddish childhood and the Manchester Town Hall office boy are why the Foster catalogue today carries an architect alongside the novelist E. M. Forster in the same surname's reach.

 Achievements